siemens/wfx/docs/workflows.md

 and starts working on it.

-You can also use `curl` instead of `wfxctl` to achieve the same result:
+Traditional tools like `curl` can also be used instead of `wfxctl` to achieve the same result:

 ```sh
 curl -X PUT \